 What are High Yield Dividend Stocks?

-Typically, stocks that generate a higher dividend yield when compared against a specific benchmark are known as high dividend yield stocks.
+Typically, stocks that generate a higher dividend yield when compared against a specific benchmark are known as high dividend-paying stocks.

 Investors benefit from investing in high dividend yield stocks as dividends can then double as a steady income source for investors.
 Dividends earned passively are often reinvested by investors in the stock market to make more money.
-Alternatively investors can utilise this income to start funding for their retirement or other long term goals they wish to accomplish.
-The benefits of dividend paying stocks is the profit that investors gain via share price appreciation as well as through the distributions received.
+Alternatively, investors can utilise this income to start funding for their retirement or other long term goals they wish to accomplish.
+The benefits of dividend-paying stocks are the profit that investors gain via share price appreciation as well as through the distributions received.

 To ensure that the shares they want to opt for are the best dividend stocks of high quality, investors should judge them based on the following –

 - The consistent growth in the percentage of dividend.